cryotools/subglacial-overdeepenings/METADATA.md

 ## Metadata
-Column name description for the associated future glacial lakes shapefiles.
-For more insight into the calculation of each parameter, please see the corresponding publication.
+Column name explanation for the associated future glacial lakes shapefiles.
+For more insight into the calculation of each parameter, please see the corresponding publication (currently in review).

 | Column name | Description |
 | ----------- | ----------- |